chatgris/funnel/doc/Architecture.md

 ### Adding messages

 Adding messages is done by using the `/feeding` endpoint.
 The payload must comply with the funnel's message serialization.
-This entries can accept a single message, or a list of message.
+These entries can accept a single message, or a list of message.

 ### Register

 A user, or a device, can register to funnel by using the `/ohai` endpoint.
-This will returns a token.
-This token must be used in all communication with the funnel's API.
+This will return a token.
+This token must be used in all communications with the funnel's API.

 ### Adding filters

 Adding filters is done by using the `/filter` endpoint.
 The payload must comply with the funnel's filter serialization.
-This entries can accept a single filter, or a list of filters.
+These entries can accept a single filter, or a list of filters.

-A filter is defined by a user's token, a name, and a json representing the elasticsearch query.
+A filter is defined by a user's token, a name, and a json string representing the elasticsearch query.